The BIDScoin workflow

 Main window

-As shown below, the main window of the bidseditor opens with separate data mapping tabs for each data format that is present in the bidsmap (here DICOM mappings
+As shown below, the main window of the bidseditor opens with separate tabs for every data format present in the bidsmap (here DICOM mappings and PAR mappings).
+The tabs always consist of a Participant data table and a Representative samples table:

 Tip